BooleanRelevant for most cash flow generating instruments, i.e., bond, floater, swap, swaption, callable_bond

 Specified the dates when conditions, e.g., fixed_rate, float_spread or interest_capitalization, change within a cashflow stream.
 Refer to cash flow generation for details.

-Any string representing any currency the conversion rate was previously registered in the parameters object for vector pricing.
+Any string representing any currency the conversion rate was previously registered in the parameters object.

 JSON Risk supports the day count conventions